Ludovico Sforza: Ascension as Duke of Milan and the Italian Wars

 Isabella requested the intervention of her grandfather King Ferrante of Naples, so that her husband, now of age, would be given control of the duchy.
 Ferrante, however, had no desire to intercede, fearing the possibility of starting a war.
 He declared that he loved both granddaughters in the same way and asked them to settle matters while he was alive.
 When Ferrante died, his successor Alfonso sided with his daughter Isabella.
 In an act of aggression against Ludovico, he occupied the city of Bari.

 To respond to the occupation, Ludovico allied himself with Emperor Maximilian and with the King of France Charles VIII.
-King Charles mobilized his armies south and conquered the kingdom of Naples, which Charles considered his legitimate possession, having allegedly been stolen from France by the Argonese.
+King Charles mobilized his armies south and conquered the kingdom of Naples, which Charles considered his legitimate possession, having allegedly been stolen from France by the Aragonese.
 Emperor Maximilian promised to publicly recognize Ludovico's succession to the duchy and to defend his interests, thus legitimizing the usurpation.
 To solidify the pact he married Bianca Maria Sforza, sister of the young Gian Galeazzo.
 This marriage brought him the sum of 400,000 ducats as a dowry, plus another 100,000 for the investiture, as well as many gifts.

 On 11 September 1494, Charles VIII arrived in Asti and was received with great honors by Ludovico and Beatrice.
 With him also came his cousin Louis d'Orléans, who believed he was entitled to the title Duke of Milan, being a descendant of Valentina Visconti.
 Despite the latent hostilities, the first months of the visit passed without issue, and Ludovico used the charm of his wife Beatrice to placate the French and thus distract them.
 Eventually, Ludovico became jealous of a relationship forming between the Baron of Beauvau and his wife Beatrice, and he chose to send Beatrice back to Milan.